Philadelphia Auto Accident Lawyers

 Trusted Advocates Since 1958-We Win Your Battles!

 Every year, close to 4 million people in America suffer serious injuries in motor vehicle accidents and more than 50,000 people are killed each year in car crashes.
 The majority of these accidents are due to driver negligence.

 For over 60 years, The Beasley Firm has helped victims of serious automobile accidents recover the full compensation they justly deserve.
 Our recent recoveries include $6.6 million for a young man paralyzed in a rollover, $3.5 million for a young woman killed on the interstate by a tractor-trailer driven too fast in a snowstorm by an exhausted driver, and a $1 million verdict for an individual rear-ended by a commercial driver.
-If you or a loved one has been involved in a serious car accident resulting in catastrophic injury or wrongful death, the law of Pennsylvania entitles you to be fully compensated for damages.

 What Should I Do After an Accident?

 There are certain things that you can do after a car collision to help protect yourself – but there are also some things that you should avoid.
 In the interest of preparedness, we have provided an overview of some of the steps you should take after an auto collision.

 - Don't Say Sorry - while this list will have things you should do after an accident, the first one is something you should refrain from doing.
 No matter the situation, even if you feel you may have been at fault, you should never say you are sorry after a crash.
 By doing so, it is essentially an admission of guilt and can be used against you when it comes to establishing who was at fault.
 You will want to calmly take the next steps without saying sorry, or without making any other statements such as “I didn’t see you there” or “I thought I was clear.”